 - Disposition hearing: This is essentially a sentencing, where the DJJ recommends how to dispose the case.
 This could mean sentencing to juvenile detention, or probation and/or conditional release.

-Contact Our Stuart Juvenile Charges Attorney for Help
+Contact Our Stuart Juvenile Charges Attorneys for Help

 We will work tirelessly to ensure your child doesn’t undergo the intimidating, stressful process of fighting for freedom.
-Our Stuart juvenile charges attorney prioritizes effective and personalized approaches to strengthen your case for the courtroom, and advises that you contact us to receive the advocacy you deserve.
+Our Stuart juvenile charges attorneys prioritize effective and personalized approaches to strengthen your case for the courtroom, and advises that you contact us to receive the advocacy you deserve.

 Is your child facing criminal charges?
-Consult with our Stuart juvenile charges lawyer at (772) 210-9097 today!
+Consult with our Stuart juvenile charges lawyers at (772) 210-9097 today!

 “They are there when you need them”